DuckySoLucky/hypixel-discord-chat-bridge/README.md

    - Send uptime of bridge bot
 - [ ] `/info`
    - Send information of bridge bot, like config information
+- [x] Command Error Handler
+   - Respond to guild chat if something goes wrong with command instead of just logging it in console
+- [x] Clean code for Frag Bot
+   - Clean code
+- [x] Fix Guild Quest Message
+   - Broke in 2.0 release

 ## Powered by